 To add an aging patina to this finish, I used Coffee Bean along with this stenciling brush.

 With very little paint (I share the dry brushing technique in this video here) I used small circular motions on the edges of the harp base and edges of the tabletop.

 As a fun surprise, when the tabletop is completely open, I stenciled a floral Madelia Garden Design.

-This stencil is going into retirement and Redesign With Prima will no longer be selling it.
-It’s really too bad because I think it’s so beautiful.
+This stencil is going into retirement and Redesign With Prima will no longer be selling it but they have plenty of gorgeous floral stencils you can substitute for here.